Directional tests in Gaussian graphical models: Directional tests for Gaussian graphical models

 \subsection{Notation and setup}

 Gaussian graphical models are very useful for describing normal multivariate distributions using the nodes and edges of a related graph.
-The nodes correspond to variables and the lack of an edge between two nodes models conditional independence of the two variables, given the remaining variables.
-This corresponds to a zero entry in the concentration (inverse covariance) matrix \citep{Lauritzen:1996}, and graphical model selection involves identifying these conditional independencies.
+The nodes correspond to variables and the lack of an edge between two nodes models the conditional independence of the two variables, given the remaining ones.
+This corresponds to a zero entry in the concentration (inverse covariance) matrix \citep{Lauritzen:1996}, and covariance selection involves identifying these conditional independencies.